freelawproject/judge-pics/README.md

         sotomayor-sonia.jpeg

-    Note that dates should be set using ISO-8601 format, the name is lowercase, and the extension is `jpeg`, not `jpg`.
-Any punctuation marks in a judge's name should be converted to a dash.
+    Note that dates should be set [using ISO-8601 format][8601], the name is lowercase, and the extension is `jpeg`, not `jpg`.
+Any punctuation marks in a judge's name should be converted to a dash, according to [Django's slugify function][slugify].

     For example:

         o-connor-sandra.jpeg